kanidm/kanidm/book/src/frequently_asked_questions.md

 For public clients (which have no `client_id` authentication) we strictly enforce PKCE since disclosure of the authorisation code to an attacker will allow them to perform the code exchange.

-OpenID connect internally has a `nonce` parameter in it's operations.
+OpenID connect internally has a `nonce` parameter in its operations.
 Commonly it is argued that this value removes the need for OpenID connect clients to implement PKCE.
 It does not.
 This parameter is not equivalent or a replacement for PKCE.
 While the `nonce` can assist with certain attack mitigations, authorisation code interception is not prevented by the presence or validation